How to Teach Your Children Shakespeare

 How to Teach Your Children Shakespeare might be an unusual addition to your homeschool curriculum.
 It offers a systematic way to help familiarize children with Shakespeare, but it is best taught in a fun, interactive, playful manner rather than as a school subject to be mastered.

-The author presents 25 carefully-selected passages from various works by Shakespeare for children to memorize.
-He starts with short passages from the comedies A Midsummer Nights' Dream and Twelfth Night then gradually expands the length of the passages as he continues through Romeo and Juliet, Macbeth, Henry IV, As You Like It, Henry V, Hamlet, and The Tempest.
+The author presents 27 carefully selected passages from various works by Shakespeare for children to memorize.
+He starts with short passages from the comedies A Midsummer Nights' Dream and Twelfth Night then gradually expands the length of the passages as he continues through Romeo and Juliet, Macbeth, Henry IV, As You Like It, Henry V, Hamlet, Much Ado About Nothing, and The Tempest.
+These passages are all available as audio clips read by well-known actors.

 But author Ken Ludwig's goals are much more ambitious than simply having children memorize some passages.
 Along the way, children will also learn about many of Shakespeare's stories, the key characters, the fabulous imagery he employs in his writing, literary and dramatic techniques employed by Shakespeare, the themes of many of the stories, and the incredible influence he has had on authors ever since.
 Sometimes, Ludwig branches out to Shakespeare-related topics such as when he introduces his readers to "two other heroes in this book," John Heminges and Henry Condell, who published the first edition of Shakespeare's complete plays, helping preserve eighteen of Shakespeare's plays which would otherwise have been lost (p.
 239).